neverRare/butter/doc/language/unpacking.md

 std::print([..first, .." awesome world\n"]);
 ```

-You can unpack from its start or its end then unpack the rest.
+You can unpack from its start or its end then unpack the rest as an another array.
 There can only be at most one rest syntax in array unpacking.
 This is the counterpart of splat.

 ```butter
 [first, ..rest] = arr;